-Graduates of the two-year Pardes Day School Educators Program earn a Master of Jewish Education and a Certificate in Jewish Day School Education from Hebrew College and a Certificate of Advanced Jewish Studies from the Pardes Institute of Jewish Studies.
+Graduates of the two-year Pardes Day School Educators Program earn a Master of Jewish Education with a Concentration in Jewish Day School Education from Hebrew College and a Certificate of Advanced Jewish Studies from the Pardes Institute of Jewish Studies.

 Click here for a sampling of just some of the schools at which PCJE alumni have taught upon completion of the Day School Educators Program.

 Hoping to hire a PCJE graduate as a teacher or Jewish educator?
-Please contact Gail Kirschner at email@example.com with a description of the position and we will try to make a shidduch!
+Please contact Rachel Margolin at firstname.lastname@example.org with a description of the position and we will try to make a shidduch!

 BA with above-average GPA, experience with Jewish text study and Hebrew language, some experience in teaching or experiential education.